YondernautsGames/NeoFPS_MyGrabber/README.md

 It requires the assets [NeoFPS](https://assetstore.unity.com/packages/templates/systems/neofps-150179?aid=1011l58Ft) and [MyGrabber](https://assetstore.unity.com/packages/tools/physics/mygrabber-3d-objects-grabber-189817?aid=1011l58Ft).

-Last updated with version 1.1.08 of NeoFPS and 2.3.0.1 of Emerald AI.

 ## Installation

 This integration example is intended to be dropped in to a fresh project along with NeoFPS and MyGrabber.